 This recipe is perfect for dogs who need a low-sodium and grain-free diet.
 If your pup has food sensitivities, consider this limited ingredient dog food.

 This low-calorie dog food has no fillers, meat by-products, and preservatives.
-Formulated with quality protein and carbohydrate sources, this dog food provides optimal nutrition for all breeds.
+This formula uses quality protein and carbohydrate sources, providing optimal nutrition for all breeds.
 Wholesome ingredients such as lamb meal, brown rice, and tomato pomace deliver essential vitamins and minerals for healthy growth.

 6. Instinct Raw Boost Healthy Weight Grain-Free Recipe with Real Chicken